 Treatments such as corticosteroids can reduce this inflammatory response.
 However, in the process, they can also inhibit other parts of the immune system involved in repairing damaged tissue.

 In particular, immune cells called macrophages play a role in both inflammation and healing of the intestinal lining.
-Macrophages can ingest cellular debris and microorganisms, but they also release signaling molecules that initiate inflammatory or repair processes.

 The molecular mechanism that flips them from inflammatory mode to repair mode has been a mystery, however.

 Researchers at KU Leuven in Belgium and Seoul National University in the Republic of Korea set out to discover this molecular “master switch.”
 They started by investigating macrophages in the intestines of people with IBD.

 When the participants were experiencing a flare-up of their condition, the scientists found that they had low numbers of a particular type of macrophage in their gut, compared with individuals who do not have IBD.

 When their condition went into remission, however, these macrophages increased in number.

 The cells in question had receptors in their membrane for a hormone-like signaling molecule called prostaglandin E2 (PGE2), which is associated with tissue regeneration.

 “If the [participants] had acute disease, they had a lower amount of these beneficial cells, and if they went into remission, then amounts of macrophages went up,” says lead study author Prof. Gianluca Matteoli, an immunologist at the Translational Research Center for Gastrointestinal Disorders at KU Leuven.